SteeltoeOSS/Samples/Connectors/src/AspDotNet4/MsSql4/README.md

 ```

 At this point the app is up and running.
 Upon startup the app inserts a couple rows into the bound Microsoft SQL Server database.
 To display those rows browse to the app and you should see the row data displayed.

+---

+### See the Official [Steeltoe Service Connectors Documentation](https://steeltoe.io/docs/steeltoe-service-connectors) for a more in-depth walkthrough of the samples and more detailed information